edgelesssys/constellation/docs/versioned_docs/version-2.2/getting-started/first-steps-local.md

 With the `constellation mini` command, you can deploy and test Constellation locally without a cloud subscription.
 This mode is called MiniConstellation.
 Conceptually, MiniConstellation is similar to [MicroK8s](https://microk8s.io/), [K3s](https://k3s.io/), and [minikube](https://minikube.sigs.k8s.io/docs/).
 <!-- vale on -->

 MiniConstellation uses virtualization to create a local cluster with one control-plane node and one worker node.

-:::info

-MiniConstellation **doesn't** require hardware with Confidential VM (CVM) support.
-For attestation, MiniConstellation currently uses the software-based vTPM provided by KVM/QEMU.
+It **doesn't** require hardware with Confidential VM (CVM) support.
+For attestation, MiniConstellation currently uses a software-based vTPM provided by KVM/QEMU.

+:::caution

+MiniConstellation has specific soft- and hardware requirements such as a Linux OS running on an x86-64 CPU.
+Pay attention to all [prerequisites](#prerequisites) when setting up.

 :::

 :::note

 Since MiniConstellation runs on your local system, cloud features such as load balancing, attaching persistent storage, or autoscaling aren't available.

 :::